What Are People's Actual Utility Functions in Budget Aggregation?: Related Work

 \section{Related Work}

 Participatory Budgeting (PB) enables citizens to directly influence how public funds are allocated.
 What began as a social innovation has evolved into a computational problem of combining individual preferences.
-The central challenge is to aggregate individual budgets into a single collective decision that is efficient, truthful, and fair.
-Prior research has primarily focused on two approaches: \emph{project selection} and \emph{budget aggregation}.
+The central challenge is to aggregate individual preferences into a single collective decision that is efficient, truthful, and fair.